 Do you need help filing a visa application for your fiancé or fiancée?
-The law firm of Tadmor & Tadmor offers experienced immigration services for national and international clients from offices in Newton Center and Worcester, Massachusetts.
+The law firm of Tadmor & Tadmor, LLP offers experienced immigration services for national and international clients from offices in Newton Center and Worcester, Massachusetts.

-If you are engaged and need help with a fiancée or fiancé visa application, we encourage you to contact our law office in Worcester, Massachusetts.
+If you are engaged and need help with a fiancée or fiancé visa application, we encourage you to enlist the help of our skilled and dedicated law firm.
 Our founding partners, Rachel C. Tadmor and Yoav Tadmor, have more than 25 years of combined legal experience in immigration law.
 We are dedicated to providing efficient and reliable immigration services to the people we represent.

 The K-1 visa is for a fiance of an American citizen.
 U.S. citizens who have not yet married their fiancé can file a fiancé visa petition on their behalf.
 You must also have met in person within the previous two years prior to filing the Petition.
 The K-2 visa is for certain children of K-1 visa holders.
 For the children to be eligible, they must be under 21 years of age and unmarried.